$0 Texas Foster Care Quick-Start Checklist

 Requirements to Become a Respite-Only Provider in Texas

-If you want to become a respite provider without taking primary foster placements, here is what Texas requires:
+If you want to become a respite provider without taking primary foster placements, ask your agency which of these requirements apply:

 Training: Respite-specific training requirements are typically lighter than full pre-service training, but some agencies require a portion of the full curriculum.
 At minimum, you'll receive orientation on the child's needs, behavioral history, and any specific care protocols before the child arrives.

-Medical consent documentation: Before a child comes for respite, you'll receive Form 2085-B designating you as a temporary medical consenter, in case a healthcare situation arises.
+Medical consent documentation: Before a child comes for respite, ask the agency what medical-consent authorization and placement documents you must carry in case a healthcare situation arises.

 Free Download